 RMAN is faster, can do incremental (changes only) backups, and does not place tablespaces into hotbackup mode.

-Oracle’s SQL and PL/SQL engines are separate parts of the kernel which require context switching, like between unix processes.
-This is slow, and uses up resources.
-If we loop on an SQL statement, we are implicitely flipping between these two engines.
+Oracle’s SQL and PL/SQL engines are separate parts of the kernel that require context switching, like between Unix processes.
+This is slow and uses up resources.
+If we loop on an SQL statement, we are implicitly flipping between these two engines.
 We can minimize this by loading our data into an array, and using PL/SQL bulk binding operation to do it all in one go!

 Fewer indexes on a table mean faster inserts/updates.
 More indexes mean faster, more specific WHERE clauses possibly without index merges.